LoyolaChicagoBooks/scalaworkshop/source/10-install/install.rst

       sdk version

-If you are on a newer version of MacOS without ``bash``, these instructions are unlikely to work for you, i.e., step 2 reports
+If you are on a newer version of MacOS without ``bash``, these instructions are unlikely to work for you, i.e., step 2 might instruct you to install bash via Homebrew or report

 .. code-block:: bash